 Find an Approved Solicitor on the St James Place Bank

-Common questions asked concerning the St James Place Conveyancing Panel
+Examples of recent questions relating to the St James Place Conveyancing Panel

-I am attempting to get my former partner removed the mortgage deeds.
-Can St James Place really tell me which solicitor I can or can not use?
+I am trying to get my ex-husband taken off the mortgage deeds.
+Can St James Place really insist on which solicitor I can or can not use?

 You can use any solicitor you like but St James Place then has the right to appoint a different solicitor to act for them at your expense.
 It might be more cost effective and quicker to instruct a lawyer who is on the St James Place solicitors panel

 Are all solicitors on the St James Place conveyancing panel regulated by the SRA?

 As a firm of solicitors, in order to be on the St James Place conveyancing panel they would need to be regulated by the Solicitors Regulatory Authority.
 Many lenders do allow licenced conveyancers on their panel in which case such firms would be regulated by the Council of Licensed Conveyancers (CLC).

 Is it common for St James Place to withdraw a mortgage offer and what would be the reasoning?

 Lenders such as St James Place can revoke their mortgage offer although this is unusual. should St James Place withdraw their offer they may or may not inform you or the lawyer as to their reasoning.
 There are many potential reasons but here are a few examples:

 A cashback to the buyer, or | part of the price includes a non-cash incentive to the buyer (eg paid stamp duty land tax),or | any indirect incentive (cash or non cash) or rental guarantee, of which the lender was previously unaware